Minituff/nautical-backup/docs/arguments.md

 REPORT_FILE_LOG_LEVEL=INFO
 ```

-## Output to report file on backup only
+## Use report file on backup only
-With a value of `true`, then the report file will only be created when a backup is performed, not during the container initialization.
+With a value of `true`, then the report file will only be created when a backup is performed, not during Nautical initialization.

+With a value of `false`, then all logs will also be sent to the report file assuming they are the right [log level](#report-log-level).

 > **Default**: true